dtcenter/METplus/docs/Release_Guide/release_steps/finalize_release_on_github_official.rst

      https://github.com/dtcenter/|projectRepo|
      -> Settings
-     -> Branches (tab on left)
+     -> Scroll down to the *Default branch* section
-     -> change the drop down to new branch (click on stacked arrows icon next to the edit icon) -> update branch protection rules
+     -> Click the stacked arrows button next to default branch name -> Select the new default branch from the dropdown list -> Click the *Update* button